 Routine school wide head checks are no longer recommended.
 Students may be referred to the nurse for head checks if symptoms are evident, such as frequent scratching, visible bugs, etc. The school nurse will check any symptomatic students at the end of the school day, and will contact parents if live lice are present.

 Over the counter medications for grades 6 through 12 may be administered with a signed parent authorization form.
-This authorization form may be obtained from the school nurse or click here for the form.
+This authorization form may be obtained from the school nurse or by downloading the form below.
 Examples of over the counter medications include inbuprofen, acetaminophen, and menstrual symptom relief.